stett/stett.github.io/_posts/2016-02-29-cumulative-git-user-statistics.md

 comments: true
 ---

-### The Problem

-The problem is that git provides no simple way to print a cumulative report of changes which can be easily filtered by author or date range.
+Git provides a `log` function with numerous options for viewing and filtering repository data.
+But it gives no simple way to print a report of cumulative changes per-file.

 The following code is a short C++ script to parse the output of `git log --numstat --pretty="%n"`, sum the insertions and deletions for each file, and print a summary.
 It was written in heed of [this advice](http://stackoverflow.com/a/1265229/1432965).